ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-06-01-ar-experience-successes-and-failures.md

 ##### AR Glasses

 It is cool to see something drawn over the marker on the smartphone screen.
-But it isn’t completely augmented reality.
+But it isn't completely augmented reality.
 To get complete AR experience, a user should see real objects directly with eyes, not on the screen.
 AR glasses provide this feature.
 They contain two small transparent screens: one in front of the left eye, and one in front of the right one.
 We can draw something on these screens.
 The user will see it over real objects – this is AR way!

 We have used Epson Moverio BT-300 smart glasses.
 They work on Android 5.0 and have 1280×720 “virtual” screen (actually two 640×720 physical screens).